 When the Bath State Bank opened in 1924, the intent was to provide financial products and services to the surrounding communities.
 With a $25,000 capital investment, our forefathers set forth with their mission.
-I sometimes wonder if they ever dreamed the Bank would grow to accumulate $18 million in Capital and $190 million in assets, with another $150 million in loans that we have originated and service throughout 30-plus counties in Indiana and Ohio.
+I sometimes wonder if they ever dreamed the Bank would grow to accumulate almost $19 million in capital and $233 million in assets, with another $170 million in loans that we have originated and service throughout 30-plus counties in Indiana and Ohio.

 Many consultants will tell you that Bath has not only been able to survive, but thrive over the past century, due to our commitment to Agricultural Lending.
 They say a small bank needs to have a niche to survive; however, I think it is more than just that.
 It’s the way our employees treat people that has made the difference.
 We believe face to face, honest communication is the way to do business.
 We believe it is our duty to help the person on the other end of the phone, in the lobby or with a dead battery in the parking lot.

 We also believe it is our responsibility to leave our community better than we found it.
 We are staunch supporters of the communities in which we live and serve, not only as an organization, but as individuals too.
 Our employees are involved in countless organizations to make our community a better place to work and live.